 When working from home, you have many tools at your disposal.
 Imagine yourself as a manual worker, and technology as your digital toolbox, offering an endless stream of tools and resources to support with your learning.

 If you are learning online, you will probably be aware of the catalogue of apps and project-management tools that are available to help you manage your schedule in the cyber-space.
 Some popular scheduling and time-management apps include Rescue Time, Remember the Milk, and Focus Keeper.

-Knowing when you work best/routines
+Knowing when you work best

-Importantly, reconnect with the outside world by taking lunch and engaging with something completely different – such as music, sport, nature or a newspaper.
-Your brain will appreciate the change from computer or textbook work and feel restored when you return to it.
+Importantly, reconnect with the outside world by taking lunch and engaging with something completely different – such as music, sport, nature, or a hobby.
+Your brain will appreciate the change from computer or textbook and feel restored when you return to it.